Authors

 Fendy S. Tulodo

-Read Tulodo’s short story “Beneath the Boards” in Horrific Scribes.
+Read Tulodo’s short story “Beneath the Boards” in Horrific Scribes, March 2025.

 Robb White